 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) program are the highest recognition that an elementary or secondary mathematics or science (including computer science) teacher may receive.
 The PAEMST program is administered by the National Science Foundation (NSF) on behalf of the White House Office of Science and Technology Policy.
 Recipients serve as models for other science and mathematics teachers; help to inspire students to study mathematics and science; and serve as leaders in their disciplines.
-Each year, California can recommend two state nominees in mathematics teaching and two state nominees in science teaching to the NSF.
+Each year, California can recommend three state nominees in mathematics teaching and three state nominees in science teaching to the NSF.
 During alternate years, the PAEMST program recognizes elementary and secondary level teachers.
-In 2016, only teachers teaching in kindergarten through grade six (elementary level) will be recognized.
-In 2017, only teachers teaching in grades seven through twelve (secondary level) will be recognized.
+In 2019, only teachers teaching in grades seven through twelve (secondary level) will be recognized.
+In 2020, only teachers teaching in kindergarten through grade six (elementary level) will be recognized.
 Awards are given to science, technology, engineering, mathematics, and/or computer science teachers.

 Presidential Award recipients are honored at the White House where they are presented a citation signed by the President of the United States, and receive a $10,000 award from the NSF.